 and do not give the devil an opportunity.

-I in them and You in Me, that they may be perfected in unity, so that the world may know that You sent Me, and loved them, even as You have loved Me.
+“I in them and You in Me, that they may be perfected in unity, so that the world may know that You sent Me, and loved them, even as You have loved Me.”

-Could this be what Paul meant at the end of his ministry when he says, “I have fought the good fight” (2Tim.
-4:7) versus in any way being involved in incestuous infighting— filled with bad anger toward other brothers and sisters in Christ?
-Fighting for righteousness, possessing a righteous anger versus a bad kind of anger is not only good for your own spiritual well-being and outlook, but it effectuates the fitness and ensuing power of the corporate body of Christ here on the mission field of our nation’s capital.
+Could this be what Paul meant at the end of his ministry when he said, I have fought the good fight… (2 Timothy 4:7) versus in any way being involved in incestuous infighting— filled with bad anger toward other brothers and sisters in Christ?
+Fighting for righteousness, possessing a righteous anger versus a bad kind of anger, is not only good for your own spiritual wellbeing and outlook, but it effectuates the fitness and ensuing power of the corporate body of Christ here on the mission field of our nation’s capital.

-2 John MacArthur, Gen. Ed.
-The MacArthur Study Bible (Nashville: Word, 1997) p.
-1579, 2:15.
+3. John MacArthur, Gen. Ed., The MacArthur Study Bible (Nashville: Word, 1997), 1579, 2:15.

-4 Earnest Best The International Critical Commentary: Ephesians (Edinburgh: T&T Clark, 1998) p.
-449
+4. Earnest Best, The International Critical Commentary: Ephesians (Edinburgh: T&T Clark, 1998), 449.

-6 E. Best, p.
-449.
+6. Best, 449.

-7 Located in the northern hemisphere, high on the mountain in the summer, the sun never really sets due to the extreme latitude and altitude of Mt.
+7. Located in the northern hemisphere, high on the mountain in the summer, the sun never really sets due to the extreme latitude and altitude of Mt.
 McKinley, versus the length of a similar day in Patagonia, located near the tip of South America.

-8 Peter T. O’Brien, Gen. Ed.
-The Pillar New Testament Commentary: The Letter to the Ephesians (Grand Rapids: Eerdmans, 1999) p.
-340.
+8. Peter T. O’Brien, Gen. Ed., The Pillar New Testament Commentary: The Letter to the Ephesians (Grand Rapids: Eerdmans, 1999), 340.

-10 O’Brien, p.
-340.
+10. O’Brien, 340.